Florida Gulf Coast University

 B | 83% to 86.99% | C- | 70% to 72.99% |

-For participation assessment, students are expected to:
+For participation you need to:

 Use of generative AI tools (e.g., ChatGPT, Gemini, Perplexity, Consensus) is prohibited on any assignment marked “AI Not Permitted” and will result in a grade of zero.
 For all other work, AI use must be cited.
 Violations will be treated as academic dishonesty and will be subject to Policy for Academic Integrity Violations.